Anany-De/BIgB-eLearn-website/readme.md

 ✔ Quiz Section is an interesting feature for students which provide them with
    lots of questions.
 They can view their scores easily and solutions of every questions.
 ✔ Projects – in this I have added a project section where students from schools and
-   colleges can get projects for final year and for Class 12th Board Projects.
+   colleges can get projects for final year and Boards Projects.

 It is completely responsive website, to provide smooth experience...😎